josephjohnjj/ttg/examples/uts/WORKFLOW.md

                    {"output_trsm", "outout_gemm"});
 ```

 This creates a task class that executes function lamda fucntion 'f, and takes an input edge of type input_nk (trsm_gemm_row),input_mk (trsm_gemm_col) and input_nm (gemm_gemm).
 It has an output edge of type output_trsm (gemm_trsm) and output_gemm (gemm_gemm).
 "GEMM" is the name of the task class. {"input_nk", "input_mk", "input_nm"} are the name given to the input edges and {"output_trsm", "outout_gemm"} are the names given to the output edges.

-The labda function 'f' carries out some computation (in the case of "GEMM" a blas::gemm() operation) and the send the output to its successors.
-The order of declaring the edges in ttg::wrap() is very important as it plays an important role in sending the data to the succesors.
+The lambda function 'f' carries out the required computation (in the case of "GEMM" a blas::gemm() operation) and sends the output to its successors.
+The order of declaring the edges in ttg::wrap() is very important as it plays an important role in sending the data to the successors.
 For instance in the function f in make_gemm(), we have

 ```
 ttg::send<0>(Key{0, 0, 0}, (*A)(0, 0), out);